RyanGao67/ComputerScience/how to use docker.md

 docker container run --rm --it ubuntu:14.04 bash curl --version
 ```

+### Docker network
+* Each container connected to a private virtual network which is also called "bridge"
+* Each virtual network routes through NAT firewall on host IP
+* All containers on a virtual network can talk to each other without -p
+* When starting a container, you're in the background connecting to a particular Docker network.
+Bu default, that is the bridge network.
+Each one of those networks that would connect to actually route out through a NAT firewall, which is the docker daemon configuring the host IP baddress on its default interface so that your container can get to the rest of your network and get back
+* ```docker container run -p 80:80 --name webhost -d nginx``` -d is always is host:container format
+* ```docker container port webhost``` shows which ports are forwarding traffic to that container from the host into container itself
+* ```docker container inspect --format '{{.NetworkSettings.IPAddress}}' webhost``` search format log docker to see document
+* ```docker network ls``` list network
+* ```docker network inspect bridge``` list containers in this bridge network
+* ```docker network create my_app_net``` (Here it creates a new virtual network with a driver of bridge which is the default driver.
+Network driver is the built-in or 3rd party extensions that give you virtual network features).
+Bridge driver is a simple driver that creates a virtual network locally with its own subnet somewhere around 172.17 , 18, 19, 20)
+* ```docker container inspect my-app-net```
+* docker network disconnect <tab> <tab> (first tab => network, second tab=> container)
+* docker network connect <tab><tab>
+* docker use container name as the equivalant of a hostname for containers to talk to each other, because docker DNS docker daemon has a built-in NDS server that containers use by default

 ### Assignment: DNS Round Robin Test
 * Ever since Docker Engine 1.11, we can have multiple containers on a created network respond to the same DNS address